jurgen-kluft/docs/cmanim/NOTES.md

 ### Mesh Builders

+A mesh builder pulls data from an interface that is providing the following sets of data:

+- Vertices
-- DataSet to Mesh
+- Normals
+- Colors (RGBA)
+- Primitives (Triangles, Lines, Points)
+- Custom data (UV, Tangents, Bitangents, etc.)

+Any Producer providing the above data streams can be used to build a visual representation, for example:

-- Text to Mesh
+- Text
-- 2D Curve to Mesh
-- 3D Curve to Mesh
-- 2D Shape to Mesh
-- 3D Shape to Mesh
-- 2D Function to Mesh
-- 3D Function to Mesh
+- Curves
+- Shapes
+- Lines
+- Points

 ### Fundamentals

-- Time is the fundamental unit
-- Scene -> Sequence -> Frame
+- Scene -> Sequence -> Frame (Time)
 - Camera
 - Mesh
 - Sampler
 - Modifier

-- Precalculated data is wrapped by a Sampler which can be used to sample the data, together with a Mesh Builder to produce a Mesh each frame
+- Precalculated data is wrapped by a Provider which can be used to sample the data, together with a Mesh Builder to produce a Mesh each frame
-- Functions that produce data are wrapped by a specific Sampler which can be used to sample the function, together with a Mesh Builder to produce a Mesh each frame
+- Functions that produce data are wrapped by a Provider which can be used to sample the function, together with a Mesh Builder to produce a visual representation each frame

-### Objects
+### Visual Object

-Fundamental Object is a Mesh, a Mesh is a collection of primitives, vertices and indices and can be rendered as points, lines, or filled shapes

-- Text is a Mesh
-- Curve is a Mesh
-- 2D Shapes (Rectangle, Circle, Star, Triangle, Hexagon, Octagon, etc., all Meshes)
-- 3D Shapes (Cube, Sphere, Cylinder, Cone, Pyramid, Beam, etc., all Meshes)
+Fundamental Visual Object is a Vertex + Index Buffer + Primitive Type + VS/PS Shader (a Mesh).

 ### Morphing and Animation